1.800.557.2841

 What are Italians like socially?

-For Italians, spending time with family is at the centre of society.
-Extended family members often live nearby to one another, and multigenerational homes are also common.
+For Italians, spending time with family is the centre of society.
+Extended family members often live near one another, and multigenerational homes are also common.
 Priority is given to any chance to gather and socialize with loved ones for meals and celebrations.

 What language do Italians speak?